BradFeng02/skribbot/README.md

 sidenotes:
 - the img server folder is for a nodejs server running CORS anywhere so i can use more images
+- the bot draws the contours and fills them, which is faster than drawing a bunch on lines like other bots
-- the bot uses contours to draw and the easiest way was using opencv which i've already used. so thats why theres a big opencv.js file.
+- since it uses contours the easiest way was using opencv which i've already used. so thats why theres a big opencv.js file.